 High School(s)

 The Office of Accreditation, Placement, and Licensure is responsible for submitting official placement requests to school districts on behalf of individual student teachers.
 IDEA student teacher candidates, who are employed by a school district, may contact the district or its administrator directly.
-All information should be shared with the Director of Professional Experiences (fieldexperiences@unl.edu) after the initial contact has been made.
+All information should be shared with the Director of Field Experiences after the initial contact has been made.
 The Director of Field Experiences will still send an official placement request to the administrator/school district.

-The Field Placement Office will use the preferred choice for student teaching placement based on the information you provide on the following page.
+The Office of Accreditation, Placement and Licensure will use the preferred choice for student teaching placement based on the information you provide on the following page.
 While every attempt is made to honor your first choice, it is important to understand that individual school districts and the schools within them determine the acceptance of student teachers.
-As a result, you may be placed in your second or third location choice.
+As a result, you may be placed in your second location choice.

 Preference for Student Teaching Assignment